rails/rails/guides/source/active_job_basics.md

 end
 ```

-If the exception is not rescued within the job, eg. as shown above, then the job is referred to as "failed".
+If the exception is not rescued within the job, e.g. as shown above, then the job is referred to as "failed".

 ### Retrying or Discarding failed jobs